Hellorin/BoatHub/README.md

 - **Rate Limiting**: Add rate limiting to API endpoints to prevent abuse and ensure fair usage

 ### Potential Future Improvements
-- **Session peristance**: Use a cache to persist the session to avoid the users to have to log in after an application restart
+- **Session persistence**: Use a cache to persist the session to avoid the users to have to log in after an application restart

 - **Database Indexing**: Review and add database indexes as the application scales